1300 088 065

 • Personal loans (i.e. holiday loans)

-Something else that catches people out is interest-free cards from Harvey Norman… And Afterpay.
-Just like a credit card, while you may not be using this money and have nothing owing to your name, the lender will look at this as potential money you could borrow.
-So it’s best to close any of these accounts that are not in use.
+Something else that catches people out is interest-free cards from Harvey Norman and Afterpay.
+Just like a credit card, while you may not be using this money and have nothing owing to your name, the lender will consider it potential money you could borrow.
+So, it’s best to close any of these accounts that are not in use.

 If you’re getting a little excessive with Uber Eats or dining out a few nights a week, that’s also something to slow down on.
-Lenders will go through your bank statement with a fine-tooth comb.
-So start saving (or spending) money more responsibly in order to prepare.
+Lenders will go through your bank statement with a fine-tooth comb, so start saving (or spending) money more responsibly to prepare.

 Now that you have identified the effect of HECS debt on your borrowing capacity, it’s time to figure out the next step.